grantchen2003/insight-cli/README.md

 <p>Note that the following commands must be ran in a directory that has been initialized as an insight repository.</p>

-<p>To display the files and lines in an insight repository that satisfy the given natural language query, run the following command: </p>
+<p>To display the files and lines in an insight repository (excluding the files and folders specified in the .insightignore file) that satisfy the given natural language query, run the following command: </p>

 ```bash
 $ insight --query "<query>"